django-cms/djangocms-frontend/README.rst

   rebuild you site's plugin tree if css framework is changed in the future, e.g. from Bootstrap 5 to a future version.

-- **New link plugin** allowing to link to internal pages provided by other applications, such as `djangocms-blog
+- Leverage of new **djangocms-link features** allowing to link to internal pages provided by other applications, such as `djangocms-blog
   <https://github.com/nephila/djangocms-blog>`_.

 - **Nice and well-arranged admin frontend** of `djangocms-bootstrap4